Personal Defense or Home Defense?

 What to Do at the Gun Shop

-After asking advice, ask to handle the recommended firearms.
+After asking for advice, ask to handle the recommended firearms.
 (Always assume every firearm is loaded, even if you are sure it is not!
 Always point the muzzle in a safe direction!)
 You will not get to fire them.

-Ask about safety features.
+- Ask about safety features.

-Ask about bestsellers.
+- Ask about bestsellers.

-Ask if ammunition ("ammo") is readily available.
+- Ask if ammunition ("ammo") is readily available.
 Some calibers, such as .25 and .32, are hard to find.

-Note the makes and models that feel good in your hand.
+- Note the makes and models that feel good in your hand.

-Ask about gun-safety courses in the area.
+- Ask about gun-safety courses in the area.
 It is highly recommended, before you own any firearm, to take a three-hour gun safety course.
 There are no tests and no shooting in the course; it is purely informational.
 But it is very very important lifesaving information.

 If the clerk has made you comfortable, that is the right place to buy.
 If not, find another retailer.

-Do Your Homework: A Firearm is Forever
+Do Your Homework: A Firearm Is Forever

 At home, before you buy, see online reviews and forums, and YouTube demonstration videos of your candidate guns.
 Do not rush your decision.
 Ask knowledgeable people.